cockroachlabs/workshop_labs/query-optimization/README.md

 Good job, we were able to cut Response Time in half!
 Mind, we still have to scan over 2,683,769 rows.

-Find out more about Joins [in our docs](https://www.cockroachlabs.com/docs/stable/joins.html).
+Read more about Joins [in our docs](https://www.cockroachlabs.com/docs/stable/joins.html).

 ## Lab 3 - Reading a previous snapshot